laravel/docs/eloquent-resources.md

 > {tip} This is a high-level overview of resources and resource collections.
 You are highly encouraged to read the other sections of this documentation to gain a deeper understanding of the customization and power offered to you by resources.

 Before diving into all of the options available to you when writing resources, let's first take a high-level look at how resources are used within Laravel.
 A resource class represents a single model that needs to be transformed into a JSON structure.
-For example, here is a simple `UserResource` class:
+For example, here is a simple `User` resource class:

     <?php